All Articles/

 How long does it take to see results from professional flea treatment?

-Can fleas survive in my home without pets?
+Can fleas survive in cold weather?

 What should I do if I still see fleas after treatment?